The SaaS Management component gives you information about your SaaS subscriptions to enable you to manage them better.

 The Last data refresh tile on the SaaS Management home dashboard reports when the data used in the SaaS Management component was last refreshed, using your local time.
 Make sure you are aware of when this was before proceeding.
 The dashboard also includes the following tiles, which show data collected from your connected SSO subscription:

-- Users: shows the number of qualifying users who have subscriptions to SaaS applications, including those who are active (in the last 30 days) and inactive (no activity for more than 30 days).
+- Users: shows the number of qualifying users who have subscriptions to SaaS applications, including those who are active (in the last 30 days) and dormant (no activity for more than 30 days).
 Accounts that do not have a subscription to use the application, such as admin accounts, are excluded.

 Click this tile to see the Users dashboard, which provides more information about the SaaS user accounts on your IT estate.

 - Applications: shows the total number of SaaS applications available, including those that are considered High, Medium, or Low usage.